Code-dot-mil/code.mil/README.md

 ##Make us better.

-We’ve drafted LICENSE-agreement.md so the DoD can use open source licenses, even where we may not have copyright.
-This lets us harness the depth and breadth of talent in the open source community to improve our software and make our code available for public use.
+We’ve drafted LICENSE-agreement.md so the DoD can use widely adopted licenses, even where we may not have copyright.
+This lets us harness the depth and breadth of talent in the open source and free software communities to improve our software and make our code available for public use.

 **We want your help to make the open source agreement better.** We encourage everybody to submit pull requests and issues with your suggestions before we finalize LICENSE-agreement.md by the end of March and open source our projects!